Sujit-O/pykg2vec/README.md

 ####  Semantic Matching Models
 Semantic matching models are latent feature models which represents triples by using a pairwise interactions of latent features.

 * [RESCAL](http://www.icml-2011.org/papers/438_icmlpaper.pdf): Rescal is a latent feature model where each relation is represented as a matrix modeling the iteraction between latent factors.
 It utilizes a weight matrix which specify how much the latent features of head and tail entities interact in the relation.
+[Check the Code!](https://github.com/Sujit-O/pykg2vec/blob/master/pykg2vec/core/Rescal.py)

 * [DistMult](https://arxiv.org/pdf/1412.6575.pdf): DistMult is a simpler model comparing with RESCAL in that it simplifies the weight matrix used in RESCAL to a diagonal matrix.
 The scoring function used DistMult can capture the pairwise interactions between the head and the tail entities.
 However, DistMult has limitation on modeling asymmetric relations.
+[Check the Code!](https://github.com/Sujit-O/pykg2vec/blob/master/pykg2vec/core/DistMult.py)

 * [Complex Embeddings](http://proceedings.mlr.press/v48/trouillon16.pdf): ComplEx is an enhanced version of DistMult in that it uses complex-valued embeddings to represent both entities and relations.
 Using the complex-valued embedding allows the defined scoring function in ComplEx to differentiate that facts with assymmetric relations.
+[Check the Code!](https://github.com/Sujit-O/pykg2vec/blob/master/pykg2vec/core/Complex.py)

 * [TuckER](https://arxiv.org/pdf/1901.09590.pdf): TuckER is a Tensor-factorization-based embedding technique based on the Tucker decomposition of a third-order binary tensor of triplets.
 Although being fully expressive, the number of parameters used in Tucker only grows linearly with respect to embedding dimension as the number of entities or relations in a knowledge graph increases.
 The author also showed in paper that the models, such as RESCAL, DistMult, ComplEx, are all special case of TuckER.
+[Check the Code!](https://github.com/Sujit-O/pykg2vec/blob/master/pykg2vec/core/TuckER.py)

 ####  Semantic Matching Models using Neural Network Architectures
 * [Semantic Matching Energy (SME)](http://www.thespermwhale.com/jaseweston/papers/ebrm_mlj.pdf): SME utilizes a neural network architecture to perform the semantic matching.
 The energy of the triples are computed by a parameterized function which relies on matching criterion computed between both sides of the triples.
 The semantic energy function learns to distinguish plausible combinations of entities from implausible ones.
-It consists of two variation SMElinear and SMEbilinear.
+It consists of two variation SMElinear and SMEbilinear.[Check the Code!](https://github.com/Sujit-O/pykg2vec/blob/master/pykg2vec/core/SME.py)

 * [Neural Tensor Network (NTN)](https://nlp.stanford.edu/pubs/SocherChenManningNg_NIPS2013.pdf): It is a neural tensor network which represents entities as an average of their constituting word vectors.
 It then projects entities to their vector embeddings in the input layer.
-The two entities are then combined and mapped to a non-linear hidden layer.
+The two entities are then combined and mapped to a non-linear hidden layer.[Check the Code!](https://github.com/Sujit-O/pykg2vec/blob/master/pykg2vec/core/NTN.py)

 #### Projection-Based Models
 * [ProjE](https://arxiv.org/abs/1611.05425): Instead of measuring the distance or matching scores between the pair of the head entity and relation and then tail entity in embedding space ((h,r) vs (t)).
 ProjE projects the entity candidates onto a target vector representing the input data.
-The loss in ProjE is computed by the cross-entropy between the projected target vector and binary label vector, where the included entities will have value 0 if in negative sample set and value 1 if in positive sample set.
+The loss in ProjE is computed by the cross-entropy between the projected target vector and binary label vector, where the included entities will have value 0 if in negative sample set and value 1 if in positive sample set.[Check the Code!](https://github.com/Sujit-O/pykg2vec/blob/master/pykg2vec/core/ProjE_pointwise.py)

 * [ConvE](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/download/17366/15884): ConvE is the first non-linear model that uses a global 2D convolution operation on the combined and head entity and relation embedding vectors.
 The obtained feature maps are made flattened and then transformed through a fully connected layer.
 The projected target vector is then computed by performing linear transformation (passing through the fully connected layer) and activation function, and finally an inner product with the latent representation of every entities.
+[Check the Code!](https://github.com/Sujit-O/pykg2vec/blob/master/pykg2vec/core/ConvE.py)

 ## Datasets
 We intend to provide the libraries to test the knowledge graph algorithms against all the well-known datasets available online.
 So far the library is able to work with the following datasets:
 * [Freebase](https://everest.hds.utc.fr/lib/exe/fetch.php?media=en:fb15k.tgz): Freebase is a large collaborative knowledge base consisting of data composed mainly by its community members.
 It is an online collection of structured data harvested from many sources, including individual, user-submitted wiki contributions [2].
   * Freebase15K is supported.

 ## Cite
   Please kindly cite us if you found the library helpful.